JNRowe/jnrowe.github.io/articles/dropping_gentoo_reflex.rst

 and oddly about the same Gentoo to non-Gentoo ratio of talks too.

-Two excellent people on our current team were recruited following the Gentoo UK conference at UCL, and we met a spectacular contract hire at the one prior to that as well.
+Two excellent people on our current team were recruited following the Gentoo UK conference at :abbr:`UCL (University College London)`, and we met a spectacular contract hire at the one prior to that as well.

 I’ve even been lucky enough to have a few doors held open for me via people I’ve met at Gentoo-themed or Gentoo-heavy events, and I suspect I’d be writing this